Content from Welcome

 Discussion Questions

 • This training is about lesson design and development skills, not teaching skills.
-How important do you think it is that every member of a collaborative group should have to teach during their trial run - as opposed to, say, one member teaching all of the groups’ prepared episodes?
+How important do you think it is that every member of a collaborative group should have to teach during their pilot workshop - as opposed to, say, one member teaching all of the groups’ prepared episodes?

 • What questions do you have about how lesson development is done in The Carpentries community?
 E.g. The Carpentries Incubator, The Carpentries Lab, the lesson life cycle, the individual lesson programs of The Carpentries, Curriculum Advisors, Maintainers, and how all of these things fit together?